The success of the ECUBE project can be measured by considering it has achieved the five main objectives outlined at the start of the project: -

-To develop and sustain an effective partnership to act as a ‘test-bed’ for lifelong learning innovation in Greater Manchester
+To develop and sustain an effective partnership to act as a “test-bed” for lifelong learning innovation in Greater Manchester

 To develop information, advice and guidance delivery mechanisms to engage and support disadvantaged people

 The Excell project led by Commitment in Communities (CiC) supported ex-offenders in Manchester by providing employment, training and placement opportunities.
 CiC developed a model of social enterprise to support innovation: provision of placements and help with accommodation.
-Support for this initiative came from Manchester City Council, the Probation Service and those agencies involved in reducing offending.
+Support for this initiative CAME from Manchester City Council, Probation Service and those agencies involved in reducing offending.

-Led by Toucan Europe Ltd, the ALERT project researched methods of engaging young people onto a learning programme and the mechanisms to support participants to remain committed to it.
-The ALERT project directly engaged with around 200 people through the various activities carried out in phase one, and as a result 150 people were recruited onto a learning programme at Toucan with 35 learners being selected as ALERT beneficiaries who then took part in phase two of the project.
+Led by Toucan Europe Ltd the ALERT project researched methods of engaging young people onto a learning programme and the mechanisms to support participants to remain committed to the programme.
+The ALERT project directly engaged with around 200 people through the various activities carried out in phase one and as a result 150 people were recruited onto a learning programme at Toucan with 35 learners being selected as ALERT beneficiaries who then took part in phase two of the project.
 The main finding of phase one of the ALERT project is that engagement activities held in the community where you can meet people face-to-face in an informal setting are much more successful for recruitment than general marketing activities.
-The main finding of phase two is that people are far less likely to drop out of a course if they are made to feel comfortable from the start of their learning experience and especially if they feel they have ownership of their learning programme.
-While the ALERT project will not be continuing due to the closure of Toucan Europe Ltd, the research and its findings will be used in the future by GMYN Limited to engage and support beneficiaries on a variety of other projects/activities.
+The main finding of phase two is that people are far less likely to drop-out of a course if they are made to feel comfortable from the start of their learning experience and especially if they feel they have ownership of their learning programme.
+Whilst the ALERT project will not be continuing due to the closure of Toucan Europe Ltd, the research and its findings will be used in the future by GMYN Limited to engage and support beneficiaries on a variety of other projects/activities.